meganz/mpenc_doc/source/topics.rst

 .. [#xmpp] For example, XMPP MUC would be suitable for this purpose, since one
     single server keeps a consistent order for the channel.
-In IRC, there may be multiple servers that opportunistically bounce messages from clients without trying to agree on a consistent order.
+In IRC, there may be multiple servers that opportunistically forward messages from clients to each other, without trying to agree on a consistent order.

 User experience
 ===============